WaiveCar/WaiveScreen/README.md

   * Ad daemon
     * Has contracts which states when and where ads should be displayed.
-    * Gets gps requests rom the Screen daemon and then responds with ad descriptions and terms to be displayed.
+    * Gets location requests from the Screen Daemon and then responds with ad descriptions and terms to be displayed.
     * Keeps track of who satisfied what part of the contract.
 This is a message passing model in distributed computing terms.
   * Report system
     * Talks with the Ad daemon and can generate real time "reports" of the current state of a contract.